k1mk8/CoverDetectionHub/README.md

 In future extensions, it is possible to utilize a dataset delivered by the Polish Society of Authors ZAiKS.

+## Computing resources
+To train and run deep learning models, our project will need GPU devices.
+So far, we gathered two seperate units: RTX3090Ti and RTX2060.

 ## Project schedule
 ### W1 (14-20.10.2024)